This page is about acupuncture for people with cancer. There is information about

 A previous review of trials in 2006 seemed to show that electro acupuncture reduced vomiting in the first day after chemotherapy.
 You can see the 2006 review into acupuncture for nausea and vomiting on the Cochrane Library website.

-In one study, acupuncture was used to try to reduce numbness, tingling and sensation changes in the hands and feet after chemotherapy treatment.
+Several small studies have looked at acupuncture to try to reduce numbness, tingling and sensation changes in the hands and feet after chemotherapy treatment.
 These symptoms are known as peripheral neuropathy.
-21 patients had acupuncture therapy according to classical Chinese Medicine, while 26 patients had the best medical care but no specific treatment for peripheral neuropathy.
+Some studies seem to show very positive results but others do not.

-A 2005 study of 194 patients with breast or prostate cancer who had hot flushes due to their treatment seemed to show that acupuncture or self acupuncture did reduce the hot flushes.
+A 2005 study was carried out into 194 patients with breast or prostate cancer who had hot flushes due to their treatment.
+It appeared to show that acupuncture or self acupuncture reduced hot flushes by 50% or more in nearly 8 out of 10 people.
 Several smaller studies also support this finding, including a Swedish study in 2006 of 38 women having hormone therapy for breast cancer.
 The study found that as well as reducing the number and intensity of the hot flushes, women who had acupuncture felt better psychologically.

 Lymphoedema is swelling caused by a build up of lymph fluid in the body.
 It can be a side effect of surgery or radiotherapy treatment if the lymph nodes that usually drain the fluid are removed or damaged.
 Lymphoedema can cause discomfort, pain and difficulty moving.
 There is no cure for lymphoedema, but treatments can relieve symptoms.